Saudi-led coalition drops weapons for allies in Yemeni city

 At least 5,600 people have been killed, but the alliance has made little headway in restoring Yemen's exiled government to the Houthi-controlled capital, Sanaa.

-The coalition dropped weapons in the southwestern city of Taiz, Yemen's third largest which has become a major front in the coalition's northward push towards the capital.
-Islamist militias are fighting artillery and heavy machine gun duels with the Houthis in civilian neighbourhoods there.
+The coalition dropped weapons in the southwestern city of Taiz, Yemen's third largest which has become a major front in the coalition's northward push toward the capital.
+Islamist militias are fighting artillery and heavy machine gun duels with the Houthis in civilian neighborhoods there.

 "Coalition forces supplied the resistance with a quantity of high-quality weapons which landed in the south of the city in an area under our control," a senior militia leader told Reuters.